ScooloV/bbpedia/docs/matched_play/guide.md

 **[PLAYER ADVANCEMENT]**

-Most Blood Bowl tournaments will allow coachestou\^T Skill Points to provide additional Skills to their players as players will not gain Star Player Points (SPP) during the course of their games.
+Most Blood Bowl tournaments will allow coachestouT Skill Points to provide additional Skills to their players as players will not gain Star Player Points (SPP) during the course of their games.
 However, if the Event Organiser wishes, they may decide to allow players to progress